Real Kashmir FC: History

-Formation as a club
+Foundation and early history

-The seeds of Real Kashmir FC were sown in 2014 after devastating floods swept through the region causing massive loss of life and property.
+The origin of Real Kashmir FC date to 2014 after devastating floods swept through the region causing massive loss of life and property.
 To keep the youth, who had lost much during the floods—engaged, Shamim Mehraj, editor of a local newspaper named "Kashmir Monitor", and Sandeep Chattoo, a local businessman, came together to arrange footballers.

-What began as a community outreach programme garnered massive support from the local populace and it soon started evolving into something more.
-Real Kashmir FC as a club, formalised in 2016, and affiliated with Jammu & Kashmir Football Association (JKFA) under the tireless efforts by Chattoo, currently the owner of the club.
+What began as a community outreach programme garnered support from the local populace and it soon started evolving into something more.
+Real Kashmir FC as a club, formalised in 2016, and affiliated with Jammu & Kashmir Football Association (JKFA) under the tireless efforts by Chattoo.
 Founded in 2016, Real Kashmir FC emerged as the first ever top flight professional football club in Jammu and Kashmir.